botmeep/supersub/README.md

 # SuperSub

+## SuperSub is an [Obsidian](https://obsidian.md) plugin that allows the user to easily add superscripts and subscripts.

 ## What does it do?
 This plugin allows the user to easily add superscripts (exponents) and subscripts to their notes.